 A Formula One driver turned master analyst, his sharp wit and fearless grid walks have defined motorsport broadcasting for a generation.

-Martin Brundle's career is a masterclass in reinvention.
-On the track, he was a fierce and adaptable competitor, battling the likes of Ayrton Senna in Formula One and conquering the world's great endurance races, including a famous win at Le Mans.
-His driving intelligence was always evident, but it was in the commentary booth where he found his true calling.
+Martin Brundle won the 1990 24 Hours of Le Mans driving a Jaguar XJR-12.
+He competed in 158 Formula One Grands Prix between 1984 and 1996, battling Ayrton Senna in Formula Three and later in F1.
+His driving intelligence was always evident, but in the commentary booth he found his true calling.
 Translating complex technical and strategic details into crisp, accessible language, Brundle became the authoritative voice of F1 for millions.
-His 'grid walks,' a chaotic pre-race ritual where he navigates a sea of celebrities and officials with a live microphone, are legendary for their unscripted tension and his dry, unflappable humor.
-He doesn't just describe the race; he explains the why behind every move, drawing on a deep well of personal experience to give viewers an insider's perspective that is both trusted and entertaining.
+His 'grid walks,' a chaotic pre-race ritual where he navigates a sea of celebrities and officials with a live microphone, are famous for their unscripted tension and his dry, unflappable humor.
+He explains the why behind every move, drawing on personal experience to give viewers an insider's perspective.

 1946–1964